-- 1) Understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements. - 2) Have a working knowledge of how Devon County Council conduct a strategy meeting, a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so - 3) Understand the importance of the role the designated safeguarding lead has in providing information and support to children social care in order to safeguard and promote the welfare of children. - 4) Understand the lasting impact that adversity (ACEs) and trauma can have, including on children's behaviour, mental health and wellbeing, and what is needed in responding to this in promoting educational outcomes. - 5) Are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers. - 6) Understand the importance of information sharing, both within the school, and with the safeguarding partners, other agencies, organisations, and practitioners
+- 1) Understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements. - 2) Have a working knowledge of how Devon County Council conduct a strategy meeting, a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so - 3) Understand the importance of the role the designated safeguarding lead has in providing information and support to children social care in order to safeguard and promote the welfare of children. - 4) Understand the lasting impact that adversity (ACEs) and trauma can have, including on children's behaviour, mental health and wellbeing, and what is needed in responding to this in promoting educational outcomes.

-(Full details in Chapter one of Working Together to Safeguard Children)

-- 7) Understand and support the school or college with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation. - 8) Are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school (identifying in particular those who are at potentially greater harm online). - 9) Can recognise the additional risks that children with special educational needs and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support children with SEND to stay safe online. - 10) Are able to actively be a champion for all children and young people promoting equality, diversity and inclusion.
-Understand the legal, safeguarding, well- being and mental health implications for all children and young people from sexist, homophobic, trans phobic, racist and otherwise intolerant and negative attitudes and environments and seek to work collaboratively with the Trust, school personnel, local community and multi-agency partners to challenge all forms of intolerance and proactively support those at risk of victim status or offender status.
+- 5) Are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers.
+(KCSiE para 204) https://learning.nspcc.org.uk/safeguarding-child-protection-schools/safeguarding-children-with-special-educational-needs-and-disabilities-send - 6) Understand the importance of information sharing, both within the school, and with the safeguarding partners, other agencies, organisations, and practitioners (Full details in Chapter one of Working Together to Safeguard Children) - 7) Understand and support the school or college with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation. - 8) Are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school (identifying in particular those who are at potentially greater harm online). - 9) Can recognise the additional risks that children with special educational needs and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support children with SEND to stay safe online. - 10) Are able to actively be a champion for all children and young people promoting equality, diversity and inclusion.
+Understand the legal, safeguarding, well-being and mental health implications for all children and young people from sexist, homophobic, trans phobic, racist and otherwise intolerant and negative attitudes and environments and seek to work collaboratively with the Trust, school personnel, local community and multi-agency partners to challenge all forms of intolerance and proactively support those at risk of victim status or offender status.
+(KCSiE paras 205-209) - 11) Recognise and relentlessly challenge all forms of child-on-child sexual abuse, sexual violence, and sexual harassment. - 12) Have an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring and have knowledge of digital filtering and monitoring systems and processes in place on school devices and networks such that they can evaluate these systems and processes in their setting annually. - 13) Obtain access to resources and attend any relevant or refresher training courses and encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school or college may put in place to protect them.